engeir/hack-md-notes/parameter-scan.md

 #### Note on CESM-LME aerosol optical depth

-The AODVIS field from the CESM LME data set seems to be too small, or at least very much smaller than the corresponding fields that I get form my own CESM2 simulations.
+The AODVIS field from the CESM LME data set seems to be too small, or at least very much smaller than the corresponding fields that I get from my own CESM2 simulations.
 Therefore, in the above plots, the CESM LME AOD has been scaled up by $24.05$.

 Let us first have a look at the fields that can be found in CESM2 that says something about aerosol optical depth.
-This include:
+This includes:

 | Legend   | Short Name | Long name                                             |
 | :------- | :--------- | :---------------------------------------------------- |